0minutes/FugU/README.md

-# Learning TypeScript by Creating a Programming Language
+# Learning TypeScript and C++ by Creating a Programming Language

 Welcome to my project, where I am learning TypeScript by creating a programming language from scratch.
 This hands-on approach helps me deepen my understanding of TypeScript, building on my existing JavaScript knowledge.